radavis/radavis.github.io/_drafts/oauth-radius-captive-portal.md

 ### RADIUS

-A hosted RADIUS server, located at an IP address and accepting commands on a port (typically 1812 or 1813), accepts (1) a username, (2) a password, (3) a shared secret as input from a RADIUS client, and returns Accept, Reject, or Challenge.
+A hosted RADIUS server, located at an IP address and accepting commands on a port (1812 for auth, 1813 for accounting), accepts (1) a username, (2) a password, (3) a shared secret as input from a RADIUS client, and returns Accept, Reject, or Challenge.

 A RADIUS client is typically a Network Access Server (NAS) such as a switch or Wireless Access Point.